FirelyTeam/firely-docs/vonk/deployment/performance.rst

 #.
 Test framework

    #.
-Locust for defining and running tests.
+Locust for defining and running tests
    #.
 Telegraf agents for collection metrics
    #.
-Influx DB for storing results
+InfluxDB for storing results
    #.
 Grafana for displaying results

 Test results
 ^^^^^^^^^^^^

 #.
-Upload: Is not properly timed yet.
+Upload: not properly timed yet.
 #.
-General test: Has a 75 percentile of response times around 200 ms.
+General test: 75 percentile of response times around 200 ms.
    Note that the responses on queries with '_revinclude' contain over 30 resources on average, sometimes over 100.
 #.
-Page through all CarePlan resources: Has a 75 percentile of response times around 110 ms.
+Page through all CarePlan resources: 75 percentile of response times around 110 ms.
 #.
 Delete patients: Is not properly timed yet.